Coronavirus 2019 (COVID-19) Update

 As of May 20, most state parks and Hawaii County beaches are open.

-As of May 20, most restaurants, grocery stores and retail shops are open.
+As of June 12, most restaurants, grocery stores and retail shops are open on Hawaii Island.
 Some restaurants offer limited indoor seating, but most offer take-out meals.
+Bars remain closed.

 Stay informed about the COVID-19 virus and view up-to-date information from these agencies: